Proposal

 Aim to do the following:

-- Clear steps & details on what will be covered
+- Clearly outline what will be covered

 Proposal Status: Accepted